Jump ahead to:

 The Message Board doesn't aggregate conversations that happen elsewhere — it's only for messages and discussions posted here.

-To create a new message, enter the Message Board and click Post a new message.
+To create a new message, enter the Message Board and click "+ New message."

 When your message is posted, the emoji will appear at the beginning of the title in both the index view and the message itself:

 You can also filter messages on the Message Board by clicking on the "All messages" dropdown menu: